gear-foundation/gear-wiki/docs/examples/Infra/oracle/dia-randomness-oracle.md

 ## Conclusion

-A source code of the contract example is available on GitHub: [oracle/randomness/src/lib.rs](https://github.com/gear-foundation/dapps/blob/master/contracts/oracle/randomness/src/lib.rs).
+A source code of the program example is available on GitHub: [oracle/randomness/src/lib.rs](https://github.com/gear-foundation/dapps/blob/master/contracts/oracle/randomness/src/lib.rs).

-See also an example of the smart contract testing implementation based on `gtest`: [oracle/tests/oracle_randomness.rs](https://github.com/gear-foundation/dapps/blob/master/contracts/oracle/tests/oracle_randomness.rs).
+See also an example of the program testing implementation based on `gtest`: [oracle/tests/oracle_randomness.rs](https://github.com/gear-foundation/dapps/blob/master/contracts/oracle/tests/oracle_randomness.rs).

-For more details about testing smart contracts written on Gear, refer to this article: [Program Testing](/docs/developing-contracts/testing).
+For more details about testing programs written on Gear, refer to this article: [Program Testing](/docs/developing-contracts/testing).